tettekete/vscode-exact-occurrence-selector-extension/docs/README.md

 - `auto`: Treats the selected text as an standalone word if both ends are surrounded by non-alphanumeric characters, and searches for the next "Occurrence".
 - `always`: Always treats the selected text as an standalone word, regardless of surrounding characters, and searches for the next "Occurrence".
 - `never`: Ignores word boundaries.

+## Other Configurations

+### Show Num Of Occurrences

+**Cinfig ID**: `exactOccurrenceSelector.showNumOfOccurrences`

+A checkbox to enable or disable displaying the number of "Occurrences" selected using this extension in the status bar.

+The default is checked.